Does Credit Equal Debt?

 - Pay for everything up front, avoid financing.

-- Keep track of your monthly spending.
+- Keep track of your monthly spending, and adjust where necessary.

 - Give yourself an allowance of what you can spend every month.